 Swimming lessons are back!
-We're delighted to have restarted our learn to swim programme at our centres in England.
+We're delighted to have restarted our learn to swim programme at our centres in England and Wales.

 Your swimming teachers and all of the staff at your local leisure centre are really looking forward to seeing our swimmers again.
 We’re working hard to make sure that swimming lessons are safe and enjoyable.
 Here's everything you need to know.

 We've had to make a few changes to make sure that everyone is safe, this may include staggered start times.
 Where possible we've tried to keep as close to your original lesson time.
 To find out more information please select your centre and log into your home portal.
 Once logged onto the home portal, you will need to select your child's current class, a green dot highlights this.
 The class details will open up to show you the start time of your child's lessons.